 - A potential employer searches online for information about you.
 They may not find anything bad, but there may not be a lot of good, positive things published online either to help your case.

-Even if you are just starting out, it’s good to create a “set and forget” alert system, so that if any conversations, comments or reviews about you do come up online later, you can act proactively and respond in a timely manner.
+Even if you are just starting out, you can still create a “set and forget” alert system, so that if anything does come up online, you can act proactively and respond in a timely manner.

-We’ve written an article about a simple tool for WordPress users that lets you legally and ethically manage your customer reviews.
-For more details, go here: Power Online Reviews – WordPress Plugin For Management Of Customer Reviews
+We’ve written an article about a simple plugin for WordPress users that allows you to legally and ethically manage user reviews.
+To learn more, visit this page: Power Online Reviews – Easy Customer Reviews Management For WordPress

 Online Trend Monitoring

-Regardless of which niche or industry you operate in, there are always new and exciting things happening.
-New apps get released, new services get launched, events get scheduled and promoted, influential people say something controversial that gets mentioned in the news, companies publish useful research data, new presentations are published containing fantastic tips or ideas, something outdated gets updated and becomes relevant again, something becomes the next viral phenomenon on Facebook, yesterday’s next big thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.
+Regardless of which niche or industry you operate in, there are always new things happening.
+New products, new services and new apps get released, events get scheduled and announced online, influential people get mentioned in the news, companies publish useful information, new presentations are published containing fantastic tips or ideas, something outdated gets updated, something goes viral on Twitter, yesterday’s must-have new thing suddenly stops trending and gets replaced with the new “new” thing, services get discontinued, people retire, and so on.

-All of this provides you with an endless source of new content and new content ideas (how many news sites now incorporate a segment on what’s trending on social media?)
+All of this provides you with an endless source of new content (have you noticed how all news sites now incorporate a segment on what’s trending on social media?)

 Social media content is topical content.
-Implementing a regular schedule of posting content with added useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
-People could end up referring you to others on social media, and who knows … your site or business could even end up becoming a topical, or newsworthy source of information that other online users will write about and post in their content.
+Implementing a regular schedule of posting topical content with added useful comments or insightful opinions to your site not only can help drive more traffic to your business, but your blog or website could end up becoming an authoritative destination or resource for your niche or industry.
+People could end up referring you to others on social media, and who knows … your site or brand could even end up becoming a topical, or newsworthy source of information that others will write about and mention in their content.

 This is the end of Part 1

-In part 2 we explore WordPress and social media and useful social measurement resources.
-To keep reading this article, click here: WordPress Tools: Social Media Monitoring – Part Two
+In part 2 we explore WordPress and social media monitoring.
+To read more, click on this link: WordPress And Social Media Measurement – Part Two